Hoi An Weather: The Best Time To Visit Hoi An

 Humidity: 73% – Rain Days: 8

-Expect hot temperatures in June, with some days reaching the high 30’s°C (86°F).
+Expect hot weather in Hoi An in June, with some days temperatures reaching the high 30’s°C (86°F).
 It’s the hottest month out of the year to visit Hoi An, though the bulk of the tourists are still absent in this low season, meaning prices and crowds are more manageable.

 This month holds the bulk of the Da Nang International Fireworks Festivals’ qualifying rounds, along with the final round and closing ceremonies on the last day of June.